 When did you decide to start speaking?

 During those adventures, I had to constantly embrace change to achieve those goals.
 I remember, that I had to act out an endless amount of different roles during my trip around the world without money.
 One day, I had to be the funny guy to entertain people and to get food for free.
 Other days, I had to be most trustworthy, a good listener, or develop creative ideas to make things happen.
 This happened in constantly changing settings, in cities, on the road, in the US, on a container ship, or just somewhere in the rain forest.
 Change was the key to success.
 I sat down after the trip to reflect on all lessons I learned on change management.
 Finally, I realized that this is something I should forward on stage to the corporate world – I became one of the internationally recognized change management speakers!
 Nowadays, the BigSpeak Speakers Bureau supports my keynotes.
-I am in touch with many corporate leaders nowadys on how to get the best performance combined with a healthy work culture.
+I am in touch with many corporate leaders nowadays on how to get the best performance combined with a healthy work culture.
 This can be a challenge, especially in times of change.
-But most of my corporate events turn out to encourage staff, executives and entire leaders for higher performance, better change, and a healthy work culture.
+But most of my corporate events encourage staff, executives and entire leadership teams to strive for higher performance, better change, and a healthy work culture.

 How Much Change Can a Motivational Speaker really Achieve?